Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

 The addition of construction kits to support train play, led the children to extend their thinking, begin to design, invent and test theories.Train play transformed into a workshop of engineers and inventors!

-Our work around STEAM at Alfreton has led to highly motivated, creative girls and boys – so much so that we have won national accreditations for our work in science and other areas, whilst working with our academically more-able children.
+Our work around STEAM learning at Alfreton has led to highly motivated, creative girls and boys – so much so that we have won national accreditations for our work in science and other areas, whilst working with our academically more-able children.

 We are currently developing relationships with local businesses, through recycling projects, and parental involvement work which can inspire and enable families to engage in the world of work, as well as supporting our young learners to explore how things are made and why.

-One of our most recent mindful and open-ended STEAM journeys has been the work around sustainable travel and environmental impacts.
+One of our most recent mindful and open-ended STEAM learning journeys has been the work around sustainable travel and environmental impacts.
 The children considered the role of engineers and collectively discussed the plight of our planet, given the excessive pollution from travel.

 As a group of thinkers, inventors and compassionate global citizens, the children designed a new vehicle to support safe family travel to school and a healthy impact on air quality.
 Their fantastic ‘scooter-brain’ was then entered into a national competition.

-If this sounds of interest, I really recommend coming on board as STEAM is the driving force that supports children as they develop into the future guardians of our Earth.
+If this sounds of interest, I really recommend coming on board as STEAM learning is the driving force that supports children as they develop into the future guardians of our Earth.

 Jane, a nursery nurse, and Amanda, an early years teacher, both work at six-times ‘outstanding’ Alfreton Nursery School in Derbyshire.